Log per test

 they are also already member.
 If not ask to be added, e.g. to me.

-#13 Updated by okurz about 4 years ago
+#13 Updated by okurz over 4 years ago

 - Status changed from New to Rejected